ioBroker/ioBroker.sayit/README.md

 -->
 ## Changelog
 ### **WORK IN PROGRESS**
-* (@GermanBluefox) Added freetts.org as a new TTS engine with more than 400 voices
+* (@GermanBluefox) Added freetts.org as a new TTS engine with more than 400 voices.
+An API key is required
+* (@GermanBluefox) The engine is selected in two steps now: first the provider and then the voice
+* (@GermanBluefox) The words of the Blockly block are translated into all 11 languages now
+* (@GermanBluefox) Blockly block migrated to TypeScript and the generated code is unchanged

 ### 5.2.4 (2026-08-07)
 * (@GermanBluefox) Corrected the upload of the announcement mp3 files and the location of the cache directory
-* (@GermanBluefox) Corrected the splitting of long texts for the google engine
+* (@GermanBluefox) Corrected the splitting of long texts for the Google engine
 * (@GermanBluefox) Corrected the detection of sonos devices in the configuration dialog
 * (@GermanBluefox) Cached files will be deleted again if the engine was changed
 * (@GermanBluefox) The queue does not block anymore if an error occurs by processing of a task